privacygmail cleanupemail security

 MailMop's Privacy Architecture Explained

-Let's examine exactly how MailMop protects your privacy with technical specifics:
+Here's exactly how MailMop protects your privacy, with the technical specifics:

 Step 1: Authentication